 Each time, I’ve learnt a little more about what sways them.
 Am I an expert?
 God, no. Not even close.
 But I have picked up some tips and tricks along the way, so I’m here to share them with you.

-To date, Pawprint users have collectively saved over 100 tonnes of CO2e from entering the atmosphere.
+As of Feb 2022, Pawprint users have collectively saved over 700 tonnes of CO2e from entering the atmosphere.
 The wider we spread our tool, the higher that number grows.
 So if your passion project is to get Pawprint into your workplace, snap.
 Let’s make that happen, together.

 When pitching to your boss, consider the following: